w3c/strong-authentication-and-identity-workshop/report/report.md

 The following next steps have been identified by members of the community:

-*   The next Rebooting the Web of Trust is March 1-3 in Barcelona.
+*   The next Rebooting the Web of Trust (RWoT) is March 1-3 in Barcelona.
 All of these are expected to be active topics there, especially DIDs and the general direction of turning "DID Auth" into other existing protocols.
 *   The next Internet Identity Workshop is April 30 through May 2 in Mountain View, CA. This too is expected to continue to advance the community dialog. [https://www.internetidentityworkshop.com/](https://www.internetidentityworkshop.com/)
 *   W3C Credentials Community Group Roadmap: [https://w3c-ccg.github.io/roadmap/diagram.html](https://w3c-ccg.github.io/roadmap/diagram.html)
 *   IETF non-WG EAT list (Entity Attestation Token) [https://mailarchive.ietf.org/arch/browse/eat/](https://mailarchive.ietf.org/arch/browse/eat/)
-*   IETF non-WG RATS list (Remote ATtestation ProcedureS) [https://mailarchive.ietf.org/arch/browse/rats/ ](https://mailarchive.ietf.org/arch/browse/rats/)and draft charter [https://datatracker.ietf.org/doc/charter-ietf-rats/](https://datatracker.ietf.org/doc/charter-ietf-rats/)
+*   IETF non-WG RATS list (Remote ATtestation ProcedureS) [https://mailarchive.ietf.org/arch/browse/rats/ ](https://mailarchive.ietf.org/arch/browse/rats/) and draft charter [https://datatracker.ietf.org/doc/charter-ietf-rats/](https://datatracker.ietf.org/doc/charter-ietf-rats/)

 # 7. W3C Next Steps